fluent-ci-templates/bazel-pipeline/README.md

 ## 🚀 Usage

-Run the following command in your project:
+Run the following command in your project :

 ```bash
 fluentci run bazel_pipeline
 ```

-Or, if you want to use it as a template:
+Or, if you want to use it as a template :

 ```bash
 fluentci init -t bazel